 There are countless articles on the internet that claim you can save money “just by asking for a lower rate”, but few really get into the nitty-gritty of making that call.
 We’ve been negotiating our bills for years, and have found quite a few tricks that work wonders—without a ton of effort or negotiating prowess.
 Here are the tactics that will almost certainly save you money.

 When to Negotiate (and When to Hold)

-When you should you negotiate for better deals on the various services you use?
+When should you negotiate for better deals?
 In short, almost always.
 There are very few times it isn’t worth negotiating for a better rate on things.
 Whether you’re thinking about negotiating for better rate for internet service, cable TV, or even talking to your alarm monitoring company, the bottom line is that it’s much cheaper for companies to hold on to an old and loyal customer (even with a discount) than it is to go hunt for a new one.
 Furthermore, most people in the age of auto-pay, just pay their bills and never call and ask for a discount.
 You want to be one of the few people who does.

 There are, however, times when it’s just not worth negotiating for a better rate.
 If the service is already inexpensive and has a firmly established rate, there is little chance you’ll be able to negotiate (nor is worth wasting your time negotiating to save a few bucks a year).
 Netflix is a perfect example of this.
 The price is already low, they have plenty of customers, and they simply aren’t going to knock a dollar or two off their already low price for you.
 Even in instances where the rate is firmly established and you don’t have anywhere to turn (like with your electric/gas company), you can still call and ask them for ways to save—many utility companies will outright give you a big box of LED light bulbs, for example, offer rebates, or a big bill credit if you install a smart thermostat.